Skatteetaten/mva-meldingen/docs/english/api/index.md

     }
 ```

-The rest of the requests in the sequence for the filing use
+The rest of the requests in the sequence for the submission use
 `instanceUrl`.
 This can be found from the response at the
 creation of the instance.
 See the example of the response above.